Beta testing your app and in-app products

-Add or remove beta testers as you see fit.
-You don’t need to resubmit your XAP(s) to update your beta list submission.
+You can add or remove beta testers as you see fit.
+You don’t need to re-upload your app packages to update your list of testers.

-Complete the App info and Upload and describe your XAP(s) steps of app submission, and then submit the app.
-After we’ve validated and published your app on the Store, we’ll send you an email that includes:
+Complete the App info and Upload and describe your package(s) sections, then submit the beta app.
+After your beta is validated and published, you’ll receive an email that includes:

-The email addresses of people you added to the beta tester ACL when you submitted your app.
+The email addresses of the testers you added to the ACL during app submission.

-You can change the list of beta testers any time by submitting an update.
+You can change the list of beta testers at any time by submitting an update.

-When a beta tester gets the link, they can tap it on their Windows Phone and download your app from the Store.
-After the app has been successfully installed, each beta tester will run your app and test it to look for any issues.
+When testers get the link, they can open it on their Windows Phone and download your beta app from the Store.

 You can submit as many apps as you’d like for beta testing.
-Submissions are completely independent, so you’ll need to maintain the list of testers yourself and provide it each time you submit.
+Submissions are completely independent, so you’ll need to maintain the list of testers yourself and provide it each time you submit a new beta app.

 To make your app available for public release after the beta, you’ll need to complete a separate app submission.
 You can’t convert a beta app into a public app.

-In Dev Center, you can implement your in-app products during beta testing.
-This way, you can test to be sure your in-app products work properly.
-When you submit in-app products for apps in beta testing, consider these things:
+From the Dashboard, you can add in-app products to your beta.
+This lets you test to be sure your in-app products work properly.
+When you submit in-app products for a beta app, consider the following:

 In-app products submitted for beta apps are in the beta only.

-An in-app product inherits the beta testers ACL from the app it’s associated with, and will only be available to testers on that list.
+An in-app product inherits the ACL from the app it’s associated with, and will only be available to testers on that list.

 Your app’s beta testers don’t pay to test your in-app products.

-Beta apps do not expire, so you can keep your beta running in parallel with the real app for continued feedback from the beta community.
+Beta apps don’t expire, so you can keep your beta running in parallel with the real app for continued feedback from the beta community.
 However, you can unpublish or delete your beta app at any time, ensuring that new users cannot download the app.